aravinthaslan/steve-rogger/README.md

-steve is major contribut of saving america in world war 2.
+steve is major contribute of saving america in world war 2.